markdoc/docs/pages/docs/config.md

 ---
-title: Configuration options
+title: Config reference
 ---

 # {% $markdoc.frontmatter.title %}

-This table outlines the various options you can pass to `Markdoc.transform`:
+This table outlines the various options you can pass to `Markdoc.transform`.
+Each option adjusts how a document is [transformed](/docs/render#transform) and [rendered](/docs/render#render).

 {% table %}